TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 Working with Gerrit
 ===================

-This document will explain the most important parts of the Gerrit_ UI to you and will provide with all the information you need to have to work on TYPO3.
+This chapter will explain the most important parts of the Gerrit_ UI to you.

 Overview of the UI
 ==================